tommeagher/pycar14/project1/README.md

 Nevermind that, what's a [Python](https://docs.python.org/2.7/)?

+This project aims to get you answers to those questions and provide a bit of a starting point for you to being to use Python in your daily work.

 Python is a programming language.
 It was created around 1991 by an individual named [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

 You may hear others call Python a [scripting language](https://en.wikipedia.org/wiki/Scripting_language).
 You may also hear it called an interpretative language.
 In essence these are interchangeable terms.
 In Python you write programs that are interpreted line by line.
 These programs - or scripts - automate tasks that would otherwise be completed one by one.

-One feature of Python that takes some getting used to is its use of whitespace and indentation.
-One to remember this is to think of creating an outline.
-You have main bullet points and you might have an item indented beneath that relates to something above it.

 The Python interpreter can be accessed through the command line (terminal, shell, etc).
 On a Unix-based (Mac OS) or Linux machine - which come with Python installed by default - you enter the Python interpreter by typing ```python``` followed by the return key.
 On a Windows machine, things are a bit more cumbersome.

+One feature of Python that takes some getting used to is its use of indentation to organize blocks of code.
+One to remember this is to think of creating an outline.
+You have main bullet points and you might have an item indented beneath that relates to something above it.
+In essence, this is python.

+       the python interpreter reads this line first and takes action and then reads this line and takes action and so on and so forth
+       and then you can jump back out if you'd like

+Before we get started, this is meant to be an overview of Python and show you some of the things you can do with it in a newsroom context.
+If you find it useful we hope you continue to practice and become better.
+It's like Zed Shaw wrote in the intro to [Learn Python the Hard Way](http://learnpythonthehardway.org/book/index.html):

+> While you are studying programming, I'm studying how to play guitar.
+I practice it every day for at least two hours a day.
+I play scales, chords, and arpeggios for an hour and then learn music theory, ear training, songs, and anything else I can.
+Some days I study guitar and music for eight hours because I feel like it and it's fun.
+To me repetitive practice is natural and just how to learn something.
+I know that to get good at anything you have to practice every day, even if I suck that day (which is often) or it's difficult.
+Keep trying and eventually it'll be easier and fun.

-Let's start by looking at some key components of any programming language - variables, strings, numbers and comparisons.
+Anyways, let's get started by looking at some key components of any programming language - variables, strings, numbers and comparisons.
 All of this is contained within the [official Python tutorial](https://docs.python.org/2/tutorial/introduction.html#) to the standard library.
 We'll consider Python lists as a containter that we can fill and we'll work toward using a couple core libraries - ```urllib``` and ```csv```  - to download a csv file and read the contents.

 **The files**